Sydney, Nova Scotia: Sports

 Semi-professional hockey has a long tradition in Sydney.
 In December 1912, a group formed a professional hockey club to challenge for the Stanley Cup.
 The short-lived Sydney Millionaires, who received that nickname because the players were the highest paid in the Maritimes, won the 1913 Maritime Professional Hockey League championship.
 Their victory allowed them to challenge the Quebec Bulldogs, the then current cup holder, in Quebec City.
 On 10 March 1913, the Millionaires lost the second and final game of the Stanley Cup, and folded shortly thereafter.

 From 1988 to 1996, Sydney was home to the Cape Breton Oilers of the American Hockey League, the primary farm team of the National Hockey League's Edmonton Oilers.
 They won that league's championship, the Calder Cup, in 1993.
 The franchise moved to Hamilton, Ontario, after the 1995–96 season, becoming the Hamilton Bulldogs.

 Founded in 1997, the Cape Breton Eagles of the QMJHL play their home games at Centre 200.
 Eagles alumni include three-time Stanley Cup champion Marc-André Fleury.

 The Cape Breton Highlanders of the National Basketball League of Canada played from 2016 to 2019.

 Sydney hosted events for the 1987 Canada Winter Games, held throughout Cape Breton County.

 The 2003 World Junior Ice Hockey Championships were co-hosted by Sydney and Halifax.

 Tennis has a long history in Sydney.
 The Sydney Lawn Tennis Club (now the Cromarty Tennis Club) was incorporated by an Act of the Nova Scotia Legislature on 28 April 1893.
 The Cape Breton Junior Regionals, Masters Championships, and the Cape Breton Open tennis tournaments are held annually.

-Infrastructure

 Transportation

 Sydney is served by Highway 125 which connects to Highway 105 and encircles the former city limits to its eastern terminus.
 Trunk 4 forms an important secondary road in Sydney running along the Sydney River, connecting to Glace Bay.
 Trunk 22, connecting to Louisbourg, and Trunk 28, connecting Whitney Pier through to New Waterford, form minor secondary roads.